Zach McKinstry Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 24th in MLB.

-- The Diamondbacks' 4.33 team ERA ranks 19th among all league pitching staffs.
+- The Diamondbacks' 4.35 team ERA ranks 19th across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 71 total home runs at a rate of 1.1 per game (to rank 17th in baseball).
+- Diamondbacks pitchers combine to allow 74 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- His most recent time out was on Saturday against the Atlanta Braves, when the righty tossed seven innings, surrendering two earned runs while allowing five hits.
+- The right-hander's last time out was on Sunday against the Atlanta Braves, when he went 4 2/3 innings, surrendering three earned runs while allowing six hits.

+- The 25-year-old has amassed an ERA of 5.40, with 5.4 strikeouts per nine innings, in 12 games this season.
+Opponents are hitting .294 against him.

 © 2023 Data Skrive.
 All rights reserved.